arosnews/arosnews.github.io/_posts/2024-07-30-OWB-axrt-linux.md

 ![axrt6](/assets/img/axrt6.png)

+{: .box-success}
+There is a clipboard between the AxRT applications and the hosting system.
+You can use the clipboard with CTRL+C, CTRL+V on the host side and AMIGA+C, AMIGA+V on the AxRT side.

 Feel free to visit the [AROS World](https://www.arosworld.org) forum, where you can ask additional questions about using AROS, AxRT and OWB.
 You can also report there any performance bugs you encounter.